 Lighting the Spark at Kepnock High

-I joined these First Nations youth at Kepnock State High School and spoke about my journey as a local young entrepreneur and my products.
-Being only 4 years out of school, having a rocky childhood and being a bit of a bubbly girl.
+I joined a group of First Nations youth at Kepnock State High School and spoke about my journey as a local young entrepreneur, my products and small business.

 The best part was that all business ideas centred around their First Nations identity, culture, symbolism and art, respectively.
 I wish I had this sort of opportunity in Kepnock State High School , thank you for making Bundaberg a better place for these First Nations kids!
 Other schools need to implement and create more opportunities for their students.

-It was awesome to be apart of this programme and to meet everyone individually.
+It was amazing to be apart of this program.
 I see great changes coming in the future for Australia with our youth, specifically our First Nations youth.

 They Wrote